BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 This mod is mostly compatible with UCP 4.0, with three known exceptions:

-* "Better Enemy Drops / Regular Enemy Drop Improvements / BLNG Loader" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader"
+* "`Better Enemy Drops / Regular Enemy Drop Improvements / BLNG Loader`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Sledge's Shotgun to BLNG Loader`"
-* "Better Enemy Drops / Raid Boss Drop Improvements / Hyperius" in this mod will override UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius"
+* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius`" in this mod will override UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Add Black Hole and remove the Kiss of Death from Hyperius`"
-* "Better Enemy Drops / Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Pool" in this mod will override the loot pool changes in UCP's "Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs".
-Unselecting just "Clean Up Seraph Pool" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.
+* "`Better Enemy Drops / Raid Boss Drop Improvements / Hyperius / Clean Up Seraph Pool`" in this mod will override the loot pool changes in UCP's "`Loot Pool & Drop Changes / Specific Loot Changes / Increase Hyperius' Seraph drop chance and add all DLC 1 Seraphs`".
+Unselecting just "`Clean Up Seraph Pool`" in this mod but leaving the rest of our Hyperius section intact will still give a 100% drop rate for Seraphs on Hyperius.

 It's possible that there are some other strange interactions which could take